-Why are the Monument Tours free?
+Why is the Walking Tour free?
 Because you choose the value!

 Duration: approx. 2,5-hours

 365 days a year (under rain or sunshine)

 Our Monument Free Walking Tours are mostly about the history of Spain and Seville since 1492 until now.